Skip to Main Content

 1/2/2024 • 4 min read

 In other words, ALIEN: ROMULUS is designed as a sci-fi horror experience full of gooey alien nastiness, without any of the franchise buy-in that often comes with a movie series that spans more than 40 years.
-The first images and footage are here now, and they're great!
-Check those out, and we'll tell you a lot more about ALIEN: ROMULUS.
+The new trailer is here, and it looks terrifyingly spectacular!
+Check that out, and we'll tell you a lot more about ALIEN: ROMULUS.

 What's the Alien: Romulus Release Date?